joshgallantt/Nexus/README.md

 **🚫 No Dependencies:** Nexus is lightweight and vendor-agnostic — no external dependencies.

+**📦 Multiple Payloads:** Send Nexus Events for key value pairs, any encodable object, or JSON.

 Whether you're debug logging to the console in dev, sending analytics to Firebase in prod, or writing logs to disk in CI — Nexus is for you.